Freeway9527/Xxio_PWA-TextEditor/README.md

 From the terminal type in `npm run start` from the root of the directory.

-Navaigate to the `client` folder expand it and click on `dist` folder , from `dist` you would want to located `index.html`, open it in your brower.
+Navigate to the `client` folder expand it and click on `dist` folder , from `dist` you would want to located `index.html` and then open it in your brower.

+If you want to install the application onto your local computer.
+Hit the install button and when prompt to install the application, accept it.

 ## Credit